How To Choose a Pest Control Company

 Safety

-Your pest technician should use pesticides that are low toxicity or non-toxic when possible.
-If any pesticides used don't fall into one of these categories, your technician should explain what safety precautions they plan to use to protect you, your family, and your pets.
-All pesticides that pose more than a minimum risk need to be registered with the EPA.
+Your pest control provider should be able to explain the safety precautions of all pesticides that they're going to use.
+They should be able to answer questions about whether the pesticides are low toxicity or non-toxic, and if not what safety precautions they plan to use to protect your family, your pets, and you.
+Pesticides that pose more than a minimum risk are required to be registered with the EPA.

 Treatment Methods